-This caramel corn is a wonderful, sweet treat.
+Dear Cook, this caramel corn is a wonderful, sweet treat.
 That is, if you do not make it when the weather is humid.
-Sadly, I had not learned that until now.
-The batch pictured was made on the most humid day we have had yet this summer.
+Sadly, I had not learned that until the day I made it.
+The batch pictured was made on the most humid day we had yet had the summer of 2018.
 I made it to share with family and friends while we watched the National Cherry Festival’s Junior Royale Parade.
 Every kernel was soggy…even after coming out of the oven…much of it was thrown away.
 For what is caramel corn without the crunch!
 Thankfully, the cookies I made for parade munchies were good.

 Caramel Corn history: